systemctl — Control the systemd system and service manager

 locks.
 If any locks are taken, shutdown and sleep state requests will normally fail (unless privileged) and a

 list of active locks is printed.
-However, if --ignore-inhibitors
+However, if --ignore-inhibitors is specified, the

 established locks are ignored and not shown, and the operation attempted anyway, possibly requiring